Fun House (American game show): Stunt rounds

 Three stunts/games were played on each episode.
-Participants had to undertake challenges such as answering questions, finding requested items, and assembling devices, and frequently ended up covered in disgusting materials such as slime or garbage.
-Some stunts were races against time or to complete the stunt first, while in others each team took turns; in those instances, Roth tossed a giant coin and whatever color it landed on determined which team went first.
+Contestants had to undertake challenges such as answering questions, finding requested items, and assembling devices, and frequently ended up covered in disgusting materials such as slime or garbage.
+Some stunts were races against time or to be the first to complete an objective, while in others each team took turns; in those instances, Roth tossed a giant coin to determine which team would start.

 Each stunt awarded 25 points to the winner; if a stunt ended in a tie, both teams scored.
 One stunt was played with the boys, one with the girls, and the last with both teammates working together.
-After each stunt, play moved back to the podium where Roth would ask a multiple-choice trivia question to the teammate that did not participate in the previous stunt (or whichever team members were designated for the last stunt), with a correct answer worth an additional 25 points.
-During the third season, the team that scored on a toss-up question also earned the chance to hit their opponents in the face with a pie.
+After each stunt, play moved back to the podium where Roth would ask a multiple-choice trivia question to the teammates who had not participated or, in the case of the team stunt, to one designated member from each team.
+The first contestant to buzz in and answer correctly scored 25 points; during the third season, that team also earned the right to hit their opponents in the face with a pie.